 Any permanent processing plant and accessory structures shall be located no closer than two hundred fifty (250) feet from the interior property lines and adjoining public rights-of-way and shall, where practicable, be located at a lower elevation than the surrounding terrain to lessen visual and noise impact.
 In addition, the foregoing shall apply to the digging or excavating apparatus and to the stockpiling or loading of materials and to the location of transportation equipment.

 No such excavation operation shall be within one hundred (100) feet of the banks of any stream or waterway unless previously approved, in writing, by the Michigan Water Resources Commission, or such other state commission having jurisdiction thereof.
 No such mining operations shall interfere with the natural established flow of surface waters to the detriment or damage of adjoining public or private properties.

+Can we add setbacks of 100ft from the property line and subject to MIOSHA standards?

 Screening.
 Sight barriers shall be provided along all boundaries of the site where quarrying, gravel processing, mining and related mineral extraction is proposed, which lack natural screening conditions through existing contours or evergreen growth.
 Such barriers shall consist of one or more of the following: